Rohith-actl/actuarial-application-tracker/README.md

 # 🇦🇺 Actuarial Tracker — Australia

-> A free, all-in-one graduate & internship application tracker built specifically for actuarial students across Australia.
+> A free, all-in-one graduate & internship application tracker used by over 600 actuarial students across Australia.

 ---

 ## What is this?

 Breaking into the actuarial profession is competitive.
-With 75+ companies across every major sector — general insurance, life, health, superannuation, banking, consulting, reinsurance, investments, and government — knowing where to apply, when, and how to stand out is genuinely hard.
+With 100+ companies across every major sector — general insurance, life, health, superannuation, banking, consulting, reinsurance, investments, and government — knowing where to apply, when, and how to stand out is genuinely hard.

 This tracker was built to solve that.
 It's a single, beautifully designed web app that gives you everything in one place: curated company data, application tracking, career advice from professionals, and a clean interface you'll actually want to use.